10 African Countries With the Most Number of Universities

 • Strengthen the science and mathematics curricula in youth training and disseminate scientific knowledge and culture in society.

-• Expand technical and vocational opportunities at both secondary and tertiary levels and strengthen linkages between the world of work and education and training systems.
+• Expand technical and vocational opportunities at both secondary and tertiary levels and strengthen linkages between the world of work, education, and training systems.

 • Revitalize and expand tertiary education, research, and innovation to address continental challenges and promote global competitiveness.